kiedtl/roguelike/doc/statuses.md

 Your movements, attacks, and other actions are all much slower than usual.
 A fairly rare status, one which will probably be removed in future versions because it makes it much harder to execute movement patterns.

+## terrified

+No effect on the player.

+For monsters, makes it drastically more likely that they'll flee from you (unless they're fearless, undead, or non-living).

+## tormented

+- You are in agony and cannot rest.
+- You take variable amounts of damage each turn.
+(For now that amount is dependent on the source of this status; in future releases this will be properly documented.)